jdferreira/data-processing-book/index.md

 2. Explain why, in the CSV file, some fields are delimited by quotes (`"`) and other are not.

 # Module 2 -- Simple selection and saving data on disk

 ## Objectives:
-- Transform selection criteria into actual Python code
+- Transform a selection criterion into actual Python code
-- Implementar o processo de seleção em Python
+- Implement the selection process in Python
-- Guardar informação em ficheiro
+- Save the selected information on a new file

 ## Input:
 - File: [metabolic_pathways.csv](files/metabolic_pathways.xls)